PrimeDAO/deals-docs/published-md-files/getting-started.md

 ### How is Prime Deals governed and operated?
 Who owns Prime Deals?

 Prime Deals is owned and operated by PrimeDAO, which funded Prime Deal's development.
-To learn more about PrimeDAO governance please join the [PrimeDAO Discord Server](https://discord.com/invite/x8v59pG).
+To learn more about PrimeDAO governance please join the <a href="https://discord.com/invite/x8v59pG" target="_blank" rel="noopener noreferrer">PrimeDAO Discord Server</a>.